Rainier Winter Seminar and Summit Climb

 While our 6½ Day Winter Seminar/Mt Rainier Program is suitable for novice climbers with little or no previous climbing experience, this program does require adequate fitness and endurance training in order to be successful.

 The 6½ Day Winter Seminar/Mt Rainier Program is our most in-depth, hands-on training program designed to prepare climbers for Expeditions such as Denali while putting climbers in a position to summit Mt.
 Rainier.
 Unlike our 3½ Day Summit Climb, this program is focused on training in expedition climbing skills.
 At the end of the program we will attempt to summit as a team, utilizing all of the training we have learned during the seminar.
 6½ Day Winter Seminar/Mt.
 Rainier Program is the right choice if you are climbing.

 Topics to be covered include:

-- Expedition winter camp setup
+- Expedition camp building and maintenance

 - Construction of snow caves and snow shelters